 Use the Wayback Machine

-Another method of finding your deleted tweets is through the Wayback Machine.
+Another method of finding deleted tweets is through the Wayback Machine.
 With it, you’ll be able to “look in the past” and find your old deleted tweets.

 1. Open the Wayback Machine